TechnicalPursuit/TIBET-Examples/pizza/README.md

 TIBET's focus on XML/XHTML tags is why we call it a "markup first" framework.

-When developing with TIBET you work from the app tag down, outlining the interface and basic functionality via tags, then augmenting those tags with functionality.
-This approach is in contrast to tools which require you to write code to produce markup.
+When developing with TIBET you work from the app tag down, outlining the interface and basic functionality via tags, then augmenting those tags with behavior.
+This approach is in contrast to tools which require you to write code to produce UI elements.

 ## `pizza:app`